polyphony-chat/docs/SPECIFICATION.md

     also forward requests regarding the old account to the new server, which makes the process more seamless for other users.
 The "non-cooperative homeserver migration method" is only a last resort.

+### 7.2 Resigning messages

+Resigning messages is the process of transferring ownership of messages from an old account to the new, migrated account.

+TODO